Ecological-Complexity-Lab/infomap_ecology_package/README.md

 package) will integrate Infomap directly intro R. On Linux/MacOs, you can install Infomap via the `install_infomap` function in the package (see next section), or follow the instructions on how to download, install and use Infomap in [https://www.mapequation.org](https://www.mapequation.org).

 For Windows, try this:
-1. Install  miniconda Python 3 from here: https://docs.conda.io/en/latest/miniconda.html
+1. Install  miniconda Python 3 from here: https://docs.conda.io/en/latest/miniconda.html.
+You may also need Visual Studio (https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017).
 2. Open Windows’ powershell.
 3. type: `pip install infomap`.

-This will create an infomapfile.
+This will create a file called `infomap`.
 In the anaconda terminal you can type `where infomap` to find the file.

 An alternative is to install a local Linux environment like Ubuntu from the Microsoft Store.